vmware-tanzu/cartographer/site/content/docs/development/architecture.md

           operator: Exists
 ```

-The selector currently only supports matchFields. matchFields is a list of template selector requirements.
+The selector currently only supports `matchFields`. `matchFields` is a list of template selector requirements.
-Valid operators are In, NotIn, Exists, and DoesNotExist.
+Valid operators are `In`, `NotIn`, `Exists`, and `DoesNotExist`.
 The values set must be non-empty in the case of In and NotIn.
-All the requirements are ANDded together -- they must all be satisfied in order to match.
+All the requirements are ANDed together -- they must all be satisfied in order to match.

+This process is similar to [set-based requirements in Kubernetes resources](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#resources-that-support-set-based-requirements).

 ### Templates